-- U.N.
-Security Council ban on all investment in and equipment sales to Iran's energy sector.
-During the 1990s, U.N. sanctions against Libya for the Pan Am 103 bombing banned the sale of energy equipment to Libya. - Iran Oil Free Zone.
-Prior to the EU oil embargo on Iran, there was discussion of forcing a similar result by closing the loophole in the U.S. trade ban under which Iranian crude oil, when mixed with other countries' oils at foreign refineries in Europe and elsewhere, can be imported as refined product.
-Some argue this concept has been mooted by the EU oil embargo, while others say the step still has value in making sure the EU oil embargo on Iran is not lifted or modified. - Mandating Reductions in Diplomatic Exchanges with Iran or Prohibiting Travel by Iranian Officials.
-Some have suggested that the United States organize a worldwide ban on travel by senior Iranian civilian officials, a pullout of all diplomatic missions in Tehran, and expulsion of Iranian diplomats worldwide.
-The EU came close to adopting this option after the November 29, 2011, attack on the British Embassy in Tehran. - Barring Iran from International Sporting Events.
-An option is to limit sports or cultural exchanges with Iran, such as Iran's participation in the World Cup soccer tournament.
+- tournament.
 However, many experts oppose using sporting events to accomplish political goals. - Sanctioning Iranian Profiteers and Other Abusers.
 Some experts believe that, despite the provision of P.L.
 112-239 discussed earlier, the United States and international community should more aggressively target for sanctions Iranians who are exploiting special rights, monopolies, or political contacts for economic gain at the expense of average Iranians.
 Others believe that human rights sanctions should be extended to Iranian officials who are responsible for depriving Iranian women and other groups of internationally accepted rights. - Banning Passenger Flights to and from Iran.
 Bans on flights to and from Libya were imposed on that country in response to the finding that its agents were responsible for the December 21, 1988, bombing of Pan Am 103 (now lifted).
 A variation of this idea could be the imposition of sanctions against airlines that are in joint ventures or codeshare arrangements with Iranian airlines. - Limiting Lending to Iran by International Financial Institutions.
 Resolution 1747 calls for restraint on but does not outright ban international lending to Iran.
 An option is to make a ban on such lending mandatory.
 Some U.S. groups have called for the International Monetary Fund (IMF) to withdraw all its holdings in Iran's Central Bank and suspend Iran's membership in the body. - Banning Trade Financing or Official Insurance for Trade Financing.
 Another option is to mandate a worldwide ban on official trade credit guarantees.
 This was not mandated by Resolution 1929, but several countries imposed this sanction subsequently.
 A ban on investment in Iranian bonds reportedly was considered but deleted to attract China and Russia's support. - Restricting Operations of and Insurance for Iranian Shipping.
 One option, reportedly long under consideration, has been a worldwide ban on provision of insurance or reinsurance for any shipping to or from Iran.
 A call for restraint is in Resolution 1929, but is not mandatory.
 As of July 1, 2012, the EU has banned such insurance, and many of the world's major insurers are in Europe.